RuslanUC/TelegramS3/README.md

 # Telegram S3

-Use telegram as s3 storage.
+Use Telegram as s3 storage.

 <details>
 <summary><b>Enviroment variables you need to set:</b></summary>